-13. What is the timeframe for this project?
+14. What is the timeframe for this project?

 Construction is planned from 2023 to 2024, pending funding and permitting approvals.
-As of January 2022, the permitting and design phase of the project is underway.

 The current plan is to construct the project using a phased approach.
-The first phase will include placement of fill material to provide a geotechnically stable site.
+The first phase will include construction of the access route and placement of fill material for the snow storage facility to provide a geotechnically stable site.
 The facility will be completed in subsequent phases.

-14. Where can I find more information?
+15. Where can I find more information?

-The documents listed below are available on the Project website at www.westanchoragesnow.com.
+The documents listed below include extensive information and are available on the project website at www.westanchoragesnow.com.

 - Project Fact Sheet

+- Frequently Asked Questions

 - Final Site Selection Study

 - Phase One Public Outreach Summary

 - Phase Two Public Outreach Summary

 - Phase Three Public Outreach Summary

-- March 8, 2021, Sand Lake Community Council Meeting Presentation
+- March 8, 2021, Sand Lake Community Council

+Meeting Presentation

 - Jurisdictional Determination Report

 - Approved Jurisdictional Determination Form

 - Approved Jurisdictional Determination Letter

 - Final Design Study Report

+- Site Design Features

-15. How do I provide feedback or communicate with the project team?
+16. How do I provide feedback or communicate with the project team?